omi201/Web3/README.md

 This repository contains source code for my solidity projects.

-The source code are dived into many different code.
+The source code are divided into many different code.